mworks-proj/Evernode-Deploy-Monitor/README.md

 ## 1 Wallet Management

-first is the easy way, this is using my wallet managment "GUI", this checks and pulls all the needed dependencies  (like this repo and any needed packeges like node, curl and so on)
+first is the easy way, this is using my wallet management "GUI", this checks and pulls all the needed dependencies  (like this repo and any needed packages like node, curl and so on)

 ![Wallet Management](walletManagement.png)